 “Police can’t stop me for open carry now.”

 ❌ Incorrect.
-Police can still detain you if they suspect ANY illegal conduct.
+Open carry alone is not a crime — but police can still detain you if they reasonably suspect any other unlawful conduct.

 “Bars are fine because open carry is legal.”